DrBlast/SultanBot/README_ENG.md

 **Arena - continue fight**  - start new arena battle and set number of bonuses applied every move.
 Then start bot.

-**Immersive Mode** - if bit not collect resouses try set it to opposite value
+**Immersive Mode** - if bot not collect resources try set it to opposite value

 When script ends, bot collects daily bonuses